This page explains what files are generated by

 The configuration directory holds the configuration file (

-config.toml) as well as other local-only
+config.yml) as well as

 The configuration file (